WhitneyH1317/puma_permeability_calibration/README.md

 - Automatically clones this GitHub repository within the Colab environment.

-- Installs the ecoscape-connectivity Python package, which provides the EcoScape model for habitat connectivity.
+- Installs the ecoscape-connectivity Python package (Pip install ecoscape_connectivity==0.2.5), which provides the EcoScape model for habitat connectivity.

 - Runs the signature compute_connectivity function from ecoscape to perform rigorous connectivity and flow calculations on spatial raster data.